All Episodes

 But you can't deny it.

-It's it's true for everybody.
+It's true for everybody.

-It matters, everybody knows it matters.
+Everybody knows it matters.

 Follow the money.

-You'll always, most of the time anyway, be able to answer a lot of questions, to which the answers don't make sense until you apply the money aspect to it.
+You'll always, most of the time anyway, be able to answer a lot of questions to which the answers don't make sense until you apply the money aspect to it.

 So fundraising and donations, people live and die on that.

-And they they either they one of two things.
+And they want to two things.

-They need to be either be able to position themselves as powerful enough to stop the enemy, like Hillary, or they have to be able to portray themselves as up close, personal, and tight enough with whoever is in power to have great influence over that person.
+They need to either be able to position themselves as powerful enough to stop the enemy, like Hillary, or they have to be able to portray themselves as up close, personal, and tight enough with whoever is in power to have great influence over that person.

 If one of those two circumstances doesn't eventuate, then they panic.